JiaxingMiao606/JiaxingMiao606.github.io/_pages/about.md

 - *2016.09 - 2020.06*, Undergraduate. the Department of Mathematics, Zhejiang Ocean University, Zhoushan 316022, China.

 # 💻 Academic Service
+- Serving as a reviewer for The 40-th Annual Conference on Neural Information Processing Systems (2026).
+- Serving as a reviewer for ACM Multimedia 2026.
 - Serving as a PC Member and reviewer for ACM Web Conference 2026.
 - Serving as a reviewer for The 39-th Annual Conference on Neural Information Processing Systems (2025).
 - Serving as a reviewer for IEEE Transactions on Neural Networks and Learning Systems.